September 11-20, 2021

 Day 2: Today you can stand in 4 states at once at the 4 Corners Monument.
 For lunch, we feast on authentic southwestern and Navajo flavors while overlooking stunning views of the Monument Valley area.
 This afternoon we travel into Monument Valley.
 To get the full effect of the monuments, we board 4x4 vehicles for a guided tour of the valley.
 View natural monuments on the nation’s largest Indian Reservation.
 Afterward, we make our way to Cameron Trading Post, AZ for our overnight stay the next 2 nights.
 (B, L, D)

-Day 3: This is our day to see “The Big One,” the awe-inspiring Grand Canyon!
+Day 3: This is our day to see “The Big One,” the awe-inspiring Grand Canyon (permit pending)!
 Following a stop at the visitors’ center, we start our adventure at one of the Grand Canyon Lodges.
 The rest of the day, you are free to enjoy the area, ride the shuttle, and view this magnificent canyon from different vantage points.
 (B)

 Day 4: Today we cross the Colorado River at the Navajo Bridge Interpretive Center.
 View displays about the historic and modern bridges and walk across the historic bridge and take in the sights of the river below.
 Then it’s on to the Carl Hayden Visitor Center located at the Glen Canyon Dam.
 Our lunch venue overlooks the blue waters of Lake Powell.
 This afternoon we board our boat for a narrated cruise on Lake Powell which takes us into Antelope Canyon.
 Instead of sandy beaches, we get a close-up view of the narrow, colorful, and sculpted geology of the lower end of Lake Powell.
 This high-walled Navajo Sandstone is famous for its coloration slot canyons.
 For the next 2 nights, we stay in at the world-famous Parry Lodge in Kanab UT.
 Known as Little Hollywood of Utah, Parry Lodge housed some of the biggest names in Old Western films like John Wayne, Clint Eastwood, and even former President Ronald Reagan.
 (B, L)